ezsystems/ezpublish-docker/README.md

 ### Default system

 By default, the following system will be installed:
 - Vagrant will create a virtual machine using VirtualBox.
 This VM will run CoreOS
 - Latest eZ Platform will be installed (any distribution available over *composer create-project* should work)
 - eZ Platform will be available on http://33.33.33.53:8080 on the VM

 ### Optional installation steps

 - Copy files/docker-compose.config-EXAMPLE to files/docker-compose.config ( and set the environment variables in files/docker-compose.config according to your needs if you want to change the default setup ).
 - Copy files/auth.yml-EXAMPLE to files/auth.yml.
   This file has two authentication sections:
-  - The setting for updates.ez.no is applicable if you want to install eZ Publish Enterprise and not the community version
+ - The setting for updates.ez.no is applicable if you want to install eZ Publish Enterprise/eZ Platform LTS/eZ Studio and not the community version
  - The setting for github.com is applicable when doing installations via composer ( which is default ).
 It will raise certain API bandwidth limitations on github.
    In order to create a github oauth token, please follow instructions on this page : https://help.github.com/articles/creating-an-access-token-for-command-line-use To revoke access to this github oauth token you can visit https://github.com/settings/applications
  - Adding a github oauth token will in most cases INCREASE the performance of the installation process and is therefore HIGHLY recommended.
 - Copy files/vagrant.yml-EXAMPLE to files/vagrant.yml.
 Then adjust settings in .yml file as needed
 - If you have an existing ezpublish installation you want to use, do the following :
  - Place the installation in volumes/ezpublish